< Home

 Objectives:

-The current working theory within oncological surgery is that supplies and instruments which are in close contact with malignant cells can seed these cells and implant them into normal healthy tissue, potentially casing iatrogenic malignant neoplasm.
-Due to the lack of research into this subject, there is no formal guidance for veterinary surgeons to follow.
+The current working theory in oncological surgery is that supplies and instruments in close contact with malignant cells might seed them into normal healthy tissue, potentially causing iatrogenic malignant neoplasms.
+However, formal guidance for veterinary surgeons is lacking due to the absence of research into this subject.
+This study investigated the adherence of malignant cells to surgical gloves and instruments in canine oncological resection surgeries.

 Methods: